Exploration of Mars: Curiosity rover

-The NASA Mars Science Laboratory mission with its rover named Curiosity, was launched on November 26, 2011, and landed on Mars on August 6, 2012 on Aeolis Palus in Gale Crater.
+The NASA Mars Science Laboratory mission with its rover named Curiosity, was launched on November 26, 2011, and landed on Mars on August 6, 2012, on Aeolis Palus in Gale Crater.
 The rover carries instruments designed to look for past or present conditions relevant to the past or present habitability of Mars.

 MAVEN

 NASA's MAVEN is an orbiter mission to study the upper atmosphere of Mars.
-It will also serve as a communications relay satellite for robotic landers and rovers on the surface of Mars.
+It also serves as a communications relay satellite for robotic landers and rovers on the surface of Mars.
 MAVEN was launched 18 November 2013 and reached Mars on 22 September 2014.